 He married Saskia van Uylenburgh in 1634, the daughter of a lawyer who had also been the mayor of Leeuwarden.
 Rembrandt and his bride subsequently had two infants who died soon after birth, a son in 1635 and a daughter in 1638.

 Rembrandt solicited the help of his studio apprentices in keeping up with the brisk demand for portraits.
-Such paintings as the large-scale "Portrait of the Shipbuilder, Jan Rijcksen and His Wife" (1633) were among those he produced.
+Such paintings as the large-scale Shipbuilder, Jan Rijcksen and His Wife (1633) were among those he produced.
 Late in this decade, the artist focused on landscapes, both in oils and in etchings.

 The loss of his daughter and his wife no doubt contributed to a change in the artist's paintings during the 1640s, which became more somber in subject and tone.
 His work, The Night Watch (1642), a multi-figure military scene, numbers among his most important commissions of this time as well as one of the top paintings of the Dutch Golden Age.
 Enormous in size, measuring approximately 12 x 14 feet, the painting features dramatic contrasts of light and shadow.